MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 At its simplest, optimization is just the process of selecting the best solution to a problem from a set of possible options.

 The *best* solution can be defined in many ways: it could be the option with the lowest cost, the quickest runtime, or perhaps the lowest environmental impact.
 To keep things simple, *best* is usually defined as a cost to be minimized.
-If we wanted to maximize the cost instead (for example, if we wanted to maximize energy output from a solar cell), all we would need to do is multiply the cost by negative one and then minimize it.
+If you wanted to maximize the cost instead (for example, if you wanted to maximize energy output from a solar cell), all you would need to do is multiply the cost by negative one and then minimize it.

 To understand optimization problems, you first need to learn some terminology: